Story

 My brother called me from Youngstown recently with a bright idea.
 Why not get up a three-piece band for a meeting of his musical club next month when I planned to be in town?
 Verne Ricketts was available to play the piano, and Hype Hosterman might be rounded up to play the drums.

 The idea left me cold.
 My hand holding the phone was filled with arthritis, and I hadn’t touched a sax for about a half-century.
-And Verne Ricketts—he must be ninety.
+And Verne Ricketts—he must be 90.
 He played Idora Park when I was only eight.
 I was about to ask my brother why he didn’t play the sax himself.
 He could always cut the stuff better than I could, and his imitation of Ted Lewis was absolutely the best I ever saw.
 Then I remembered.
 He’d lost three fingers back in 1942.

-So I told him maybe and let it go at that.
+So, I told him maybe and let it go at that.

 But his call tapped something in my brain, and memories gushed out, memories of those hundreds of nights during the Great Depression when I played sax for people who were trying to wring a little fun out of a ten-cent beer, a nickel bag of chips, and a few dances.